 When people get a cold or suffer from seasonal allergies or allergic rhinitis the nasal passages can fill with mucus.
 If there are bacteria and germs in the mucus a sinus infection can occur, which will exacerbate inflammation and the many symptoms associated with it.

-These symptoms can, unfortunately, last for a long time.
+Unfortunately, these symptoms can stick around for a while.
 Acute sinusitis can come on fast and last for a couple weeks to a full month.
 Subacute sinusitis can potentially last for months.
 Some unlucky people experience chronic or recurrent sinusitis, meaning their nasal passages are blocked for longer than 12 weeks or multiple times each year.

-If you’re experiencing these symptoms, you’re not alone – 35 million Americans, approximately 10 percent of the population – are afflicted with sinusitis annually.1
+If you’re experiencing these symptoms, you’re not alone.
+35 million Americans (approximately 10 percent of the population) are afflicted with sinusitis annually.

 Common symptoms include:

 - Extreme, sometimes even painful pressure in the face where the nasal passages are located

 - Potentially stuffed up or runny nose, coughing and congestion